Top of Page

 1. Stethoscopes are available to allow a child to listen to their own heart and lungs.
 This will allow the child to hear what the doctor hears and realize that a stethoscope is harmless.

-2. Organs are disorganized on a Velcro Vest and the children are allowed to place them back in order.
+2. Organs are disorganized on a Velcro Vest and children are allowed to place them back in order.
 They will be taught basic anatomy and where our food goes when we eat.

-3. An X-ray box will display x-rays for a child to see, and the purpose of taking x-rays will be discussed.
+3. An x-ray box will display x-rays for a child to see, and the purpose of taking x-rays will be discussed.

 4. A small skeleton is available for children to see the bones of the body.